 Farfalle with Pistachio Cream Sauce

-8 oz. farfalle or penne pasta
+- 8 ounces farfalle or penne pasta

-1/2 medium white or yellow onion, chopped
+- 1/2 medium white or yellow onion, chopped

-1/2 - 3/4 C. heavy cream (according to taste)
+- 1/2 - 3/4 C. heavy cream (according to taste)

-fresh ground black pepper
+- fresh ground black pepper, to taste

-Bring a pot of salted water to boil.
-In the meantime, chop onion and grind the pistachios until the pieces are very small but not completely uniform.
+2. In the meantime, chop onion and grind the pistachios in a food processor until the pieces are very small but not completely uniform.
 Add pasta to water and boil according to package directions.

 4. Add pistachios and enough oil to moisten them (if needed).
 It should be a paste-like consistency.
 Cook, stirring, over medium heat for about one minute (do not let the pistachios take on any color).

-When pasta is al dente, drain well then add to the saute pan with the sauce.
+6. When pasta is al dente, drain well then add to the saute pan with the sauce.
 Toss well to coat and serve immediately with lots of fresh grated Parmigiano Reggiano.